 Not all sniffles are the same.

-It’s often challenging during the winter months to determine whether you’ve fallen victim to a nasty bug or are just adjusting to the changing atmosphere.
-The early signs of allergies or reactions to a shifting environment (looking at you, heaters) versus the early signs of a cold are deceptively similar.
+Thanks to the pandemic, it’s often challenging to determine whether you’ve fallen victim to a virus, a nasty bug or your seasonal allergies.
+The early signs of allergies or reactions to a shifting environment (looking at you, pollen) versus the early signs of a cold or COVID are deceptively similar.

 “A cold can often be confused with allergies because you may not experience a fever or have a low-grade fever,” Dr. Ian Tong, chief medical officer at Doctor On Demand, told HuffPost.
 “You may have slight aches and pains, sneezing, coughing and may experience a sore throat first.”

-It’s important to distinguish the difference between the two so you’re able to properly treat them.
+It’s important to distinguish the difference between the issues so you’re able to properly treat them (or isolate if it’s COVID).
 Curious how to decipher the first symptoms?
 We chatted with experts who broke down how you can recognize the difference ― and how to take care of yourself accordingly.

 Common colds are known to take a toll on your energy levels, leaving you more drained than you would be with allergies.
 Research shows colds do make you sleepier than normal.
-If your body is begging for rest, you’re likely fighting a bug.
+The same is true for COVID: One of the hallmark symptoms is extreme fatigue.
+If your body is begging for rest, you’re likely fighting something off.

-Some allergies can irritate your throat thanks to the postnasal drip, but typically sore throats are associated with a cold, Tong explained.
-Painful swallowing or swollen glands are usually a sign of a cold or infection.
+Some allergies can irritate your throat thanks to the postnasal drip, but Tong explained that sore throats are typically associated with a cold.
+Painful swallowing or swollen glands are usually a sign of an infection.

-“Colds are viruses that affect the upper airway,” Tong said.
+With COVID, experts are seeing more upper respiratory symptoms.
+Tong said viruses can affect your airways.
 “The virus can spread to the entire respiratory system including the throat, causing soreness.”

 The distinct difference between a cold-related cough and an allergy-related one depends on when you experience it, Tong said.
 While both can cause a chronic cough, allergies may be worse later in the day.